kylestengline/java_java/docs/Docs.md

 ## Interface
 1. Interface is a contract.
 2. Any class that implements that interface the interface wants that class to promise that it will implement that method
-3. Remeber: A class can only extend one other class, which means it can only have on parent
+3. Remeber: A class can only extend one other class, which means it can only have one parent
 4. You will only ever have one parent class

+##Abstract Classes
+1. A regualr class with metrics, methods, etc. However, it has abstract methods in it.
+2. Abstract class can only be extended.
+It cannot instantiate an instance of an abstract class.
+3. It is only meant to be a parent of another class.
+4. You cannont create an instance of an abstract class.